 WinSCP is a free SFTP, SCP and FTP client for Windows.
 Apart from other functions, WinSCP is used to view and copy files and folders on a remote Raspberry Pi.

-WinSCP is a network utility that can use SCP (secure copy protocol) to log into a Raspberry Pi using its username and password.
+WinSCP is a network utility that can use SCP (secure copy protocol) to log into a Raspberry Pi operating system using its username and password.
 The Raspberry Pi OS (formerly known as Raspbian), OpenELEC and RetroPi are among the operating systems that can be connected to.

 As a client, WinSCP has two file panels — one for the local interface and one for the remote interface.
 Each file panel looks similar to Windows Explorer in that it presents files and directories in a folder-like fashion.

 The file panels allow for drag-and-drop functionality between the interfaces and simplify creating, copying, renaming and moving of files and directories.
 User permissions can also be set using WinSCP.

 Why use WinSCP to connect to a Raspberry Pi?

 Raspberry Pis are popular to use as small, standalone devices on a network.
 By using WinSCP, the need for these devices to have a keyboard, mouse and screen is reduced to only their setup phases.
 After an IP address has been obtained, WinSCP can be used from a remote computer to have file access.

 WinSCP and PuTTY

 Both WinSCP and PuTTY can be installed in Windows.
 WinSCP used together with PuTTY will extend remote access to a windowed, terminal-like CLI.